ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/AccessConstraintTimeSlipRange.rst

 AccessConstraintTimeSlipRange
 =============================

-.. py:class:: AccessConstraintTimeSlipRange
+.. py:class:: ansys.stk.core.stkobjects.AccessConstraintTimeSlipRange

-   Bases: py:obj:`~IAccessConstraintTimeSlipRange`, py:obj:`~IAccessConstraint`
+   Bases: py:obj:`~ansys.stk.core.stkobjects.IAccessConstraintTimeSlipRange`, py:obj:`~ansys.stk.core.stkobjects.IAccessConstraint`

    Class for controlling the use the Time Slip constraint for a missile or launch vehicle, used with the Close Approach Tool.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: AccessConstraintTimeSlipRange

 Overview
 --------